 Analytics Feedback and Second Iteration

 It is always crucial to continue testing your ideas, even after they have been released to the public.
-We learnt from a deep dive into the data coming back from how people were using the site that we needed an even stronger focus on the visual elements of the tool.
+We learnt from a deep dive into the data on how people were using the site, that we needed an even stronger focus on the visual elements of the tool.
 We further refined the video montage of clips from conflict zones, stripped back the copy to allow the footage to be front and centre, and built a new and separate fundraising route to allow the tool to be used in multiple ways.